 Subwardens receive free accommodation in exchange for duties maintaining discipline and offering pastoral care for other students in their residence.

-They are full-time students of the University of Leeds and work under the direction of the wardens.
-They provide a responsible presence and help to create a positive living environment by protecting the students' right to sleep, study and be safe in their accommodation.
+They are full-time students of the University of Leeds and form part of the Residence Life team in Accommodation Services.
+They are supervised and work under the direction of the Warden(s) for the site where they live.
+They provide a responsible presence and help to create community and build a positive living environment by protecting and supporting each student’s right to sleep, study and be safe in their accommodation.

-There is a subwarden on duty every weekday evening and over the weekends, so there's always someone students in the residence can call on for support or advice.
+There is a Subwarden on duty every weekday evening and 24 hours at weekends/university closed days, so there's always someone students in the residence can call on for support or advice.

-You'll work with a team of other subwardens in your residence.
+You'll work as part of a team with 3 other Subwarden’s in your residence.
 You take it in turns to provide a responsible student presence during evenings and weekends.

 - welcoming students at intake weekend

 - helping new residents settle in